wikfeldt/julia-for-scicomp/content/development.rst

 Julia's package manager
 -----------------------

-Julia comes with an powerful inbuilt package manager.
-We can also use the package manager to manage isolated environments and dependencies.
+Julia comes with an powerful inbuilt package manager to install and remove packages, manage dependencies and create isolated software environments.

+.. type-along:: Entering the package manager

    - To enter the package manager from a Julia session we can hit the ``]`` character, after which the prompt changes to ```pkg>```.
    - To see all available options, type `help`.
-For example, we can install a new package by ``pkg> add some-package``.
+For example, we see that to install a new package we should type ``pkg> add some-package``.
    - To go back to the REPL, hit backspace or ``^C``.

 .. callout:: Using the ``Pkg`` module